 Step #4 Preprocessing

-Our COVID-19 data so far contains the historical cases.
+Our COVID-19 data so far contains historical Covid-19 cases.
 We want to drop these historical cases and only get the data from the last day.
 Then we merge the data frames.

 Before we plot the heat map, we have to specify a variable that determines the color of the countries on the map.
 Our goal is to color the countries depending on the growth rate of COVID-19 cases per day.
 The formula for the growth rate is ‘new cases’ / total present cases.